CB External Monitor

 Troubleshoot connection issues

-If you use a USB-C cable to connect your Chromebook to a monitor or docking station, the cable’s speed must be fast enough to support the connection.
-If you try to connect with a USB-C cable and the monitor doesn't respond, or you receive a “Cable may not support displays” message, then replace your cable with a USB-C cable with a performance rating of SuperSpeed USB 5Gbps or higher.
+If you use a USB cable to connect your Chromebook to a monitor or docking station, the cable’s speed must be fast enough to support the connection.
+If you try to connect with a USB cable and the monitor doesn't respond, or you receive a “Cable may not support displays” message, then replace your cable with a USB cable with a performance rating of SuperSpeed USB 5Gbps or higher.